Find Affordable College Courses

 Read More…

-Indian Hills Community College did quite well in this year’s ranking of the most popular places for allied health professions students to get a associate degree.
-It came in at #7 on the list.
+Indian Hills Community College ranked #7 on this year’s Most Popular Allied Health Professions Associate Degree Schools in Iowa list.
 IHCC is a small public school located in the remote town of Ottumwa.

 About 78% of the students majoring in allied health at the school are women while 22% are male.